A variation of the classic crochet pattern the

 Gauge: 10 sc and 10 rows over 4” in yarn shown, however you may use any yarn.

-Finished Size: 12.5” x 12.5” however you can use any yarn to make a different sized square.
+This pattern can be made with any yarn to make a different sized square.

 Materials